 A: No, the Semester Pass Program offers coverage for four consecutive months.
 Students are charged for the entire amount and cannot opt in or out of coverage during the semester.

-Q: Can Student Services mail me my pass?
+Q: Can the Office of Student Affairs mail me my pass?

 A: No, students must pick up their passes in person.